imgrasooldev/repository-pattern-in-laravel/README.md

 # Repository Pattern?

-**Repository pattern** is a design pattern commonly used in software development, including PHP, to manage data access and abstract the underlying data storage mechanism.
-It helps to separate the business logic of an application from the data access layer, providing a more modular and maintainable codebase.
+The Repository Pattern is a software design pattern commonly used in object-oriented programming to separate the logic that retrieves and stores data from the rest of the application.
+It provides a way to abstract and encapsulate data access operations, making the code more modular, maintainable, and testable.

+In the Repository Pattern, a repository acts as an intermediary between the data source (such as a database or web service) and the application.
+It provides a consistent interface for performing CRUD (Create, Read, Update, Delete) operations on data objects without exposing the underlying data access details.

+By using the Repository Pattern, developers can isolate the data access code from the business logic, promoting separation of concerns and making it easier to swap out data sources or change the underlying data access technology.
+It also allows for better testability by providing a way to mock or substitute repositories during unit testing.

+Overall, the Repository Pattern improves code organization, flexibility, and maintainability by abstracting data access operations and promoting modular design in software applications.

 # Repository Pattern in Laravel